This is a story of one man in the Second World war, who sailed all the way from Canada to do

 Mario van Gerwen, Donald Somerville and Goossen Foppen

-But who was this man, Donald, and the other men from the 23rd Field Company, Royal Canadian Engineers?
+But who were these men from the 23rd Field Company, Royal Canadian Engineers, and especially the man in our story, Donald?

 invasion in Normandy imminent, Donald was assigned to the Sappers of the 23rd Field Company, Royal